-I continuously hear from my clients that it’s hard to find top talent in this current climate.
+We continuously hear from clients that it’s hard to find top talent in this current climate.
 It’s the same feedback and comments regardless of country, industry or functional area.

 It’s a daily challenge to find and hire the talent needed to drive business growth.

-I’ve been in search for the past 7 years and have clearly come into the space at a time when technology is fueling accessibility to people and talent across the globe.
-Twitter, Facebook, Google and Google+ and LinkedIn make it so much easier to find and communicate with talent than it was 10-15 years ago.
+Technology is fuelling accessibility to people and talent across the globe.
+Twitter, Facebook, Google and Google+ and LinkedIn make it so much easier to find and communicate with talent than it was 15 years ago.
 LinkedIn is basically a cheat sheet for all in the search/recruitment space and we use it to it’s fullest capacity on a daily basis.

 But therein lies the problem with technology and it’s quick access to talent.
-People are flooded daily with requests to connect (I’m just as quality as anyone else as I send requests all the time) and InMails about potential job opportunities.
-The pushback I now see is it’s become very difficult for candidates to know which opportunities are real, whom they can trust with discussions about their careers and which opportunities are worth investing their time.
+People are flooded daily with requests to connect and InMails about potential job opportunities.
+The pushback we see is it’s become very difficult for candidates to know which opportunities are real, whom they can trust with discussions about their careers and which opportunities are worth investing their time.
 There’s just too much information available.

-I take pride in running efficient search assignments as I know time is a valuable commodity for everyone these days.
-Below is a few fundamentals I use to secure top talent for my clients:
+Running efficient search assignments is essential.
+Below is a few fundamentals we use to secure top talent for our clients:

 - Transparency in your process: Transparency builds trust.
-It’s OK if there’s problems culturally or financially with your client.
-Candidates don’t mind a challenge, often actually preferring it.
-Just be honest about the as is and what it’s actually like inside your clients business.
+It’s OK if there’s problems culturally or financially.
+The right candidate won’t mind a challenge, often actually preferring it.
+Just be honest about the “as is” and what it’s actually like inside your business.

 - Detailed interview feedback: Candidates want to know how their interview went.
 Provide more than just a yes or no, actually let them know what they did well and the areas they need to improve on for the next round.
 This shows effort from the client side and again builds trust and rapport with the candidate.

 - Structured and methodical assessment: The more senior the role becomes, the greater the emphasis is put on past experiences as an indicator for future success.
 Having additional assessment tools that highlight behavioral competencies and deep technical knowledge demonstrate to top talent there is alignment internally about what is needed in the role to be successful.
-You want the candidate to be put through the rigors when it comes to assessing them for the role.
-You want to make them earn it.
-As with anything in life if it’s too easy it’s not worth it.
+Don’t elongate your process too much though because the top candidates will get snapped up quite quickly!

 The ability to manage and control communication transparently, to drive efficient and swift hiring processes and build technical functional trust will allow any organization to find talent.
 There’s plenty out there, just make sure you know how to secure it before you start looking.